Games & Quizzes

 /klas/

 set or category.
-Groups of people who study together in school. assign to category.
+Groups of people who study together in school.
+To place things into groups by common qualities.

 /pə(r)ˈtikyələr/